Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Acknowledgments

 \section{Acknowledgments}

 Financial support from the French CNRS within the project ``Extreme value analysis of time series through de-randomization techniques'', funded through the IEA program, is gratefully acknowledged.
 The authors also acknowledge computing support by the state of Baden-W\"urttemberg through bwHPC.
 G.~Stupfler acknowledges further financial support from the French {\it Agence Nationale de la Recherche} under the grants ANR-23-CE40-0009 (EXSTA project) and ANR-11-LABX-0020-01 (Centre Henri Lebesgue), as well as from the TSE-HEC ACPR Chair ``Regulation and systemic risks'' and the Chair Stress Test, RISK Management and Financial Steering of the Foundation Ecole Polytechnique.
+I.~Scheffel thanks Julian Weitz who pointed him towards the use of GPU acceleration for simulating linear time series.